skx/http2xmpp/README.md

 * The chat-server and the HTTP bridge/proxy do not need to be running on the same host - providing the bridge machine can talk to the chat server all will be well.
+* The bridge will join a number of conference-rooms when it launches.
+   * Messages sent to unknown rooms will be ignored.

 Steve
 --